IAMNameless9t9/FreeSudoku/README.md

 # Ad-Free Sodoku (README.md)

 ## 1 Motivation
-Ad-Free Sodoku is an app that allows you to play Sodoku puzzles, and doesn't contain any annoy adds, or in-app purchases.
+Ad-Free Sodoku is an app that allows you to play Sodoku puzzles, and doesn't contain any annoying ads, or in-app purchases.
-I'm designing this project for the sole purpose that I wanted an app that allowed me to play sodoku puzzles eaisily and accessibly, without the need for annoyances like daily rewards, in-game-currencies, forced advertisements, or necessary in-app-purchases.
+I'm designing this project for the sole purpose that I wanted an app that will allow me to play sodoku puzzles eaisily and accessibly, without the need for annoyances like daily rewards, in-game-currencies, forced advertisements, or unnecessary in-app-purchases.
-While I don't intend to profit from this app, the target audience would be anyone who, like me, wants a sodoku app that doesn't contain any of the annoyances listed previously.
+While I don't intend to profit from this app, the target audience would be anyone who, like me, wants a free sodoku app that doesn't contain any of the annoyances listed previously.

 ## 2 Meeting Minimum Requirements
-The app will consist of four main screens, a Main Menu, A Game Activity, a Stats Page, and an Options Menu.
+The app will consist of four main screens, a Main Menu, a Game Activity, a Stats Page, and an Options Menu.
-The Main menu consists of three buttons that go to each of the other three screens.
+The Main Menu consists of three buttons that go to each of the other three screens.
 The Game Activity has the sodoku board, and 9 buttons with which to insert numbers into the puzzle.
-The Stats Page shows all data stored by the app (EX: High Score (Best Time), Total Games Won/Lost).
+The Stats Page shows all data stored by the app (ex: High Score (Best Time), Total Games Won/Lost).
-The options menu has a difficulty adjuster, and a color scheme picker.
+The Options Menu has a difficulty adjuster, and a color scheme picker.

 ### 2.1 User Interface
 #### 2.1.1 Main Menu